Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In conclusion, using the recently introduced concept of quantum STT~\cite{Zholud2017,Petrovic2021a,Mondal2019,Petrovic2021,Mitrofanov2020,Mitrofanov2021}, we predict that a spin-unpolarized current pulse comprised of $N_e$ flowing electrons can act as a mediator of entanglement between two distant macroscopic FM layers within a SV device.
-The generated entangled state is a mixed one [Figs.\,\ref{fig:fig3}\,\,and\,\,\ref{fig:fig3size}], that involves a macroscopically large number of localized spins in a realistic device and, also, a similarly large number of superimposed separable states [Fig.~\ref{fig:fig5}].
-This is because all states that can be excited in accordance with the conservation laws operative in spin-transfer are eventually introduced into the superposition over time.
-Their number is further increased, when compared to spin-polarized current injected into single FM layer~\cite{Petrovic2021a}, by {\em zero} total spin of initial setup in Fig.~\ref{fig:fig1}.
-The large number of superimposed separable states can also make entangled state far more resistant~\cite{Aolita2015,Carvalho2004} to different types of decoherence than when only few separable states appear in superposition.\,The SV is widely used for fundamental and applied research in standard room-temperature spintronics but, for the entanglement scheme proposed here, it will have to be kept at ultralow temperatures~\cite{Zholud2017} in order to suppress decoherence and dissipation effects [Fig.~\ref{fig:fig3}(d)].\,\,This opens up a new avenue for exploration and manipulation of macroscopic entanglement, whose experimental demonstrations~\cite{Julsgaard2001,Ockeloen2018,Riedinger2018,Kotler2021,Lepinay2021,Lee2011,Thomas2021} have mostly been focused on distant mechanical oscillators, employing photons as mediators.\,\,An advantageous nonequilibrium spintronic system for realizing our proposal is offered by ``intrinsic'' MTJs based on two-dimensional magnetic materials, such as two atomic planes of CrI$_3$ with oppositely oriented localized spins sandwiched by graphite electrodes~\cite{Song2018,Klein2018,Dolui2020}.\,\,This device naturally realizes a relative orientation of FM$_p$ and FM$_a$ layers like the one shown in Fig.~\ref{fig:fig1}, while the spacer between them is vacuum, and the electrodes are made of graphite to minimize the number of decoherence channels for electronic degrees of freedom.
+In conclusion, using the recently introduced concept of quantum STT~\cite{Zholud2017,Petrovic2021a,Mondal2019,Petrovic2021,Mitrofanov2020,Mitrofanov2021}, we predict that a spin-unpolarized current pulse comprised of flowing electrons can act as a mediator of macroscopic entanglement between two distant magnetic layers within a SV device.
+Thus generated entangled state is a mixed one [Figs.~\ref{fig:fig3} and \ref{fig:fig3size}], involving macroscopically large number of localized spins in realistic device.
+It would also involve macroscopically large [Fig.~\ref{fig:fig5}] number of superimposed separable states because all such states that can be excited in accord with conservation laws operative in spin transfer are eventually introduced into the superposition over time.
+The latter feature can make them far more resistant~\cite{Aolita2015,Carvalho2004} to different types of decoherence than when only few separable states appear in superposition.

+The SV is widely used device in fundamental and applied research in standard room-temperature spintronics, but for the entanglement scheme proposed here it will have to be kept at ultralow temperatures~\cite{Zholud2017}, \mbox{$T \lesssim 10$ K} according to Fig.~\ref{fig:fig3}(d), in order to suppress decoherence and dissipation effects.
+This opens new avenue for exploration and manipulation of macroscopic entanglement where experimental demonstrations~\cite{Julsgaard2001,Ockeloen2018,Riedinger2018,Kotler2021,Lepinay2021,Lee2011,Thomas2021} thus far have been mostly focused on distant mechanical oscillators and photons as mediators.
+An advantageous nonequilibrium spintronic system for realizing our proposal is offered by ``intrinsic'' MTJs based on two-dimensional magnetic materials, such as two atomic planes of CrI$_3$ with oppositely oriented localized spins sandwiched by graphite electrodes~\cite{Song2018,Klein2018,Dolui2020}.
+This device naturally realizes the relative orientation of FM$_p$ and FM$_a$ layers in Fig.~\ref{fig:fig1}, while the spacer between them being vacuum and electrodes made of graphite minimize the number of decoherence chanels for the electronic orbital and spin degrees of freedom.